Diabetic Foot Ulcers

 When you have good-flowing circulation, more blood and oxygen are able to better reach extremities such as your lower legs.
-This is best for diabetic foot ulcers, since increased circulation benefits the overall healing process.
+This is best for diabetic ulcers, since increased circulation benefits the overall healing process.
 If your ulcer does not heal, even after treatment and care, additional and more invasive steps may be required.

 Upkeep Supreme Basic Hygiene

 Keeping a wound, of any kind, clean and free from bacteria is the best way to prevent infection and aid in the healing process.
 Diabetic foot ulcers hardly ever heal on their own, and require medical treatment and dressings.
 Even still, diabetic foot ulcers take time to heal.
 If festering bacteria is at all involved, complete and proper healing will be nearly impossible.